You’ve had a setback that’s knocked the wind out of you.

 Like myself, she feels deep down that there’s more within her that needs to surface in life, but doesn’t know what it is or how to find it.

-Crawling is defined as challenging times in life.
+Crawling is defined as the challenging times in life.

-You’re moving slowly on the ground, you’re taking own small baby step at a time.
+You’re stepping slowly on the ground, small baby steps at a time.
+During these times soul guidance is KEY.

 When we’re feeling lost, often, we’re crawling through the day, through conversations, and basically faking it a lot of the time.